nicodoggie/bastion-falls-hugo/docs/races/dolo-dolo.md

 Attractor, sits dormant underneath the Dolomite Mountains.

-Some traditions surmise that once the Mother of Orbs escapes its prison, it would allow the sphere they call the Orb of Binding to feed upon that larger, more directed source of magic and free Herasi to commit his crimes onec.
+Some traditions surmise that once the Mother of Orbs escapes its prison, it would allow the sphere they call the Orb of Binding to feed upon that larger, more directed source of magic and free Herasi to commit his crimes once more.

 ## History

+Evidence suggests that the Dolo-Dolo were the first settlers of the Ralakan Continent.
+Earliest fossils of Dolo-Dolo settlements were found in the Purha region.
+Within 100,000 years, they would have populated regions up to Pise.

+Fragments of Kureran thought-records excavated from Mehicania date some of the earliest interactions with the Dolo-Dolo at present-day Sorha went back to at least 950 PF.
+The recording was of an explorer following one of the rivers, possibly

+## Eastern Tribes Tribes

+### Kyanite

+Chief: Pasha
+Children:
+  - Tonto
+  - Char'hi

+### Boleite

+Chief: Fisiha

+### Cobaltite

+Chief: Mineseta

+### Ekanite

+Chief: Kahawato

+### Natrolite

+Chief: Panakulho

+## Western Tribes